-Sedgwick County is home to more than 12,500 business establishments.
+Sedgwick County is home to more than 12,600 business establishments.
 Between 2006 and 2011, employer establishments in Sedgwick County increased annually by 1.1 percent, which was higher than the average annual percentage change in Shawnee County, Kansas (0.6 percent), but lower than Johnson County, Kansas (2.1 percent).
-Also, the percentage change in the State of Kansas' employer establishments between 2006 and 2011 was 0.9 percent, with a decrease of 4.0 percent from 2011 to 2012 and a decrease of 0.6 percent from 2012 to 2013.
-The number of employer establishments in Sedgwick County increased by 0.5 percent in 2019 to an estimated average of 12,664.
+Also, the percentage change in the State of Kansas' employer establishments between 2006 and 2011 was 0.9 percent, with a decrease of 4.0 percent from 2011 to 2012 and a decrease of 0.6 percent from 2012 to 2013.6 The number of employer establishments in Sedgwick County went down slightly in 2020 with an estimated average of 12,672.

-&lt;sup>5 Center for Economic Development and Business Research at Wichita State University, Retail Trade Annual Employment and Wages
+5 Center for Economic Development and Business Research at Wichita State University, Retail Trade Annual Employment and Wages

-&lt;sup>6 U.S. Bureau of Labor Statistics, Quarterly Census of Employment and Wages
+6 U.S. Bureau of Labor Statistics, Quarterly Census of Employment and Wages